dgaydukov/cert-aws/files/sa.md

 The best practice is to use IAC (Infrastructure as a code) - is an idea that you should code how you want to build your infrastructure.
 For example to run you microservice app you need to have 3 containers.
 Of course you can manually create all of them, install all needed software there and deploy it.
 But you can also add script file that would do it all automatically.
 Most popular tools is Aws CloudFormation and Terraform.

-AWS incompass all 3 of them
+* SaaS - mail service, ELK (elasticsearch, logstash, kibana) stack
-SaaS - mail service, ELK (elasticsearch, logstash, kibana) stack PaaS - beanstalk
+* PaaS - beanstalk, spring cloudfoundry
-IaaS - almost all other services under networking, computing, storage
+* IaaS - almost all other aws services under networking, computing, storage

 ###### Virtualization and Containerization
 Hyperviser is Virtual Machine Monitor (VMM), that runs VM.
 It works as mediator between virtual OS and hardware.
 By acting as mediator we can run several virtual OS on one hardware.
 This is the main advantage, cause one OS can run on one hardware only.